 Case 2: in case of security purposes, are you using the WEP encryption method, that means you can’t use 802.11b, Because Apple’s Airport standard hooked up with Wifi or Ethernet, Verify that the Extreme card should be compatible with 802.11g and WPA2.

 Case 3: iCloud might be crashed and turn off in this case you have to resolve it.

 Case 4: Software update setting might be corrupted, Fixed it be updated, or restore old OS X.

 Case 5: Verify that if your devices running through Wifi Router and not being updated with the latest firmware cause giving error and WiFi not working on Mac OS X.

 Case 6: Distance Between your router and Mac device should not be closer than 1 meter and not longer than 50 meters.

 Case 7: Contact your ISP (internet service provider) and Check it for the valid domain name.

-Case 8: in you want wifi on hotspot connection and getting an error on particular browser surfing, Then try on other browsers Chrome, Mozilla, Opera and Other.
+Case 8: If you want wifi on hotspot connection and getting an error on particular browser surfing, Then try on other browsers Chrome, Mozilla, Opera, and Other.

 You might also like: How to set a password on Mac WiFi hotspot

-Here listed cases are possible solutions recommended by brody for fixed network issues in case Wifi not working on Mac Mojave or macOS Catalina, OS X, iMac, MacBook Pro, MacBook Air, and Others.
-After that, you can’t short out your wifi issue than contact Apple support.
+Here listed cases are possible solutions recommended by brody for fixed network issues in case Wifi not working on Mac Monterey, iMac, MacBook Pro, MacBook Air, and Others.
+After that, you can’t short out your wifi issue then contact Apple support.